London art market buzzing after Christie's contemporary art sale

 "London and America, which (are) the stock exchanges of the art market, (are) able to offer these pieces to a much broader audience."

-Thursday's sale followed that held by Christie's rival Sotheby's (BID.N) a day earlier which saw buyers parting with 88 million pounds.
+Thursday's sale followed that held by Christie's rival Sotheby's a day earlier which saw buyers parting with 88 million pounds ($146 million).

 Auction officials have pointed to London's position as a financial centre and its attractive real estate market as reasons for buyers flocking to the British capital.